Jean-Claude Coullon: Biography

-On July 1, 1985, he was designated as Director of Personnel of the French Army.
+On 1 July 1985, he was designated as Director of Personnel of the French Army.

-He was promoted to the rank of Général de division on August 1, 1985, then elevated to the rank and designation of Général de corps d'armée on June 1, 1987.
+He was promoted to the rank of Général de division on 1 August 1985, then elevated to the rank and designation of Général de corps d'armée on 1 June 1987.

-Member of the Superior Council of the French Army from 1985 to 1988, which he would be a Legal Council Member when he left the DPMAT to take the functions of Inspector General of the French Army (IGAT), on January 1, 1989, date in which he was elevated to the rank and designation of Général d'armée.
+Member of the Superior Council of the French Army from 1985 to 1988, which he would be a Legal Council Member when he left the DPMAT to take the functions of Inspector General of the French Army (IGAT), on 1 January 1989, date in which he was elevated to the rank and designation of Général d'armée.

-On December 8, 1990, he was admitted to the 2nd section of officer generals.
+On 8 December 1990, he was admitted to the 2nd section of officer generals.

-On May 11, 1991, he was elected as President of the Federation Societies of the Veterans of the Foreign Legion, a post which he left in July 2001, however was nominated as an Honorary President.
+On 11 May 1991, he was elected as President of the Federation Societies of the Veterans of the Foreign Legion, a post which he left in July 2001, however was nominated as an Honorary President.
 He was also nominated to the Council Administration of the Musée de l'Armée as Vice-President from 1990 to 1995, and Council President of Perfection of the ESM from 1992 to 1998.
 Titled of BQMS and of a DT.

+Coullon died in L'Haÿ-les-Roses on 27 November 2024, at the age of 94.